 - Digital Natives

 Tech savvy and mobile-first, this Generation has had smartphones before the age of twelve.
-Gen Z is more likely to communicate through social media and texts, spending much of their time on phones versus older generations on TV.
+A Gen Z worker is more likely to communicate through social media and texts, spending much of their time on phones versus older generations on TV.
 They view their mobile devices as an extension of themselves and can feel anxiety without them.
 This Generation relies on their smartphones for work to keep organized and to communicate with managers and coworkers (Forbes).

 - Mental Issues

-The endless hours spent online have led to feelings of isolation and depression.
+The endless hours spent online have led Gen Z workers to have feelings of isolation and depression.
 Many of this generation fall prey to the “Compare and Despair” trap that social media represents.
 One in five teens has seriously considered suicide, and one in six has made a suicide attempt in the past year.
 Anxiety and depression rates have increased significantly in the past decade for children aged 6-17 (Annie E. Casey Foundation).

 Managing Gen Z

 To create meaningful connection with these digital natives you must reach them where they live, on their smartphones.
-Gen Z’s that work with their hands, tools, machines, customers, and patients require a mobile platform that allows secure connection without all the noise and distractions of messaging apps and social platforms.
+Gen Z workers that work with their hands, tools, machines, customers, and patients require a mobile platform that allows secure connection without all the noise and distractions of messaging apps and social platforms.
 Providing this engagement will allow you to meet their communication needs ensuring higher employee retention, lower turnover and improved efficiencies across the organization.